Tiling tripartite graphs with 3-colorable graphs: The extreme case: The extreme case

-For this lemma, we partition the possibilities according to whether the pairs $(B^{(i)},B^{(j)})$ are approximately $\Theta_{2\times 2}(t_1)$.
-That is, there are two sets of size $t_1$ which have density less than $\epsilon'$.
+For this lemma, we partition the possibilities according to whether the pairs $(B_i,B_j)$ are approximately $\Theta_{2\times 2}(T_1)$.
+That is, there are two pairs of sets of size $T_1$ which have density less than $\epsilon'$.
 Minimality gives the rest.